sfraney/wilderness_pathfinder_connections/content/Get_Involved/guide_network.md

   "organizational leadership"
 ]
 +++
 Wilderness Pathfinder Connections is building a powerful network of women veterans trained as wilderness guides.
-By joining, you gain access to mentorship, resources, and a supportive community dedicated to rites of passage work.
+As a member, you gain access to mentorship, resources, and a supportive community dedicated to rites of passage work.
+Our network is more than just a connection—it’s a movement.
+Whether you're an experienced guide or feeling called to serve in a deeper way, we welcome you to step into this transformative work.

 **Benefits of Joining:**<br>✔ Funding for training and workshops<br>✔ Networking with experienced guides<br>✔ Opportunities to lead and support programs